What is a reorder point?

 In Stockria, you set a reorder point for each item.
 When stock drops to that level, you get an alert.
 You can also set reorder points per location, so Store A gets an alert even if the warehouse is fully stocked.

 The alert tells you what to order and how much.
 From there, you can create a purchase order directly.
 No spreadsheet, no mental math, no forgotten reorders.
+If you would rather calculate first, try our free reorder point calculator.

 Common mistakes